LWA1 Observation Preparation Directions and Hints

 - Submit your SDFs

-SDF Submission web page preferably a week, or at least 2 days before your
+SDF Submission web page preferably a week, or at least 2 days but no more than 30 days before your

 observations begin.
 Once a valid set of SDFs has been